-Case Commons Residence Hall - The NC State Student Aid Association has agreed to fund the construction of an athletics residence hall for the University.
-The project is estimated to cost approximately \$15,000,000 plus interest, and payments are scheduled to begin in 2018.
+Case Commons Residence Hall - The NC State Student Aid Association has agreed to fund the construction of an athletics residence hall for the University, estimated to cost approximately \$15,000,000.
+The University has received \$2,000,000 from the Association as of June 30, 2017.